OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM.md

-## ECT Lab Introduction - Connect to your GNS3 VM
+## ECT Lab Introduction - Connect to GNS3 VM

 ### Goals
 -   Configure Remote Desktop to connect to the lab environment